 Get full analysis of the Feb.
 10 reports on Market Rally with Chip Flory.

 Listen in on what's moving the markets with Farm Journal Market Radio.

-See how the reports are affecting prices.
-Visit the AgWeb Markets Center.
+See how the reports are affecting commodity prices.
+Visit the Commodity Markets Center on AgWeb.

 World Agricultural Supply and Demand Estimates

-WASDE: U.S. Wheat Supplies Dropped by 50 Million Bushels
+WASDE: Corn Stocks Reduced by 50 Million Bushels

 WASDE: Soybean Supplies Raised 10 Million Bushels on Imports

 WASDE: Wheat Exports Drop to 900 Million Bushels

 WASDE: All-Rice Imports Raised to 23.0 Million Cwt.

 WASDE: Meat Production Up on Bigger Calf Crop; Milk Down Despite Herd Expansion